DataDog/datadog-ci/src/commands/stepfunctions/README.md

 1. Install the Datadog CLI

-See [How to install the CLI](https://github.com/DataDog/datadog-ci/tree/duncan-harvey/add-step-function-command#how-to-install-the-cli) for instructions to install the Datadog CLI
+See [How to install the CLI](https://github.com/DataDog/datadog-ci/tree/duncan-harvey/add-step-function-command#how-to-install-the-cli) for instructions to install the Datadog CLI.

 2. Configure your AWS Credentials